nextguys/lively-next-relaunch/explanation/morphic.md

 <!-- __lv_expr__:{part}:lively.morphic:{AllFaces}:nextguys--lively-next-relaunch/explanation/examples.cp.js:part(AllFaces) -->

- We now define a `ViewModel`, which can attach to the universal die and toggle the visibility of the eyes such that it shows different faces.
-We will achieve this by toggling between different component states.
+Next, we define a view model that can attach to the universal die and toggle the visibility of the eyes to show different faces.
+This is achieved by toggling between different component states.

 ```javascript